Devara: Part 1: Future

 Director Koratala Siva announced the film was split into two parts.
-A sequel titled Devara: Part 2, was revealed in end of the credits.
-On 27 September 2025, the sequel was officially confirmed by the makers.
+A sequel titled Devara: Part 2, was revealed in end of the credits, that rumours the sequel was shelved due to mixed reviews of the film.
+On 27 September 2025, the first anniversary of the film, the makers announced the sequel was officially confirmed.
+Principal photography of the sequel began in May 2026.